Always On-Air ®

 Reliability and Availability

-Media Center systems have no single point of failure, and leverage features such as dual active-active nedes with transparent failover, redundant data paths to protect against storage node failures.
+Media Center systems have no single point of failure, and leverage features such as Clustering, dual active-active nodes with transparent failover, redundant data paths to protect against componet and node failures.
 No down time is required even for activities such as software and firmware upgrades or adding storage nodes.

-Scale Out NAS Repository is a distributed file system that can Scale to theoretical unlimited petabytes all while handling thousands of clients.
-It functions as a distributed data overlay, polling together Storage building blocks over TCP/IP, aggregating disk resources and managing data in a single global namespace.
-The unified platform handles blocks, files, objects as well.
+MC365 can Scale to theoretical unlimited petabytes all while handling thousands of clients and workflows.
+It functions as a distributed resource overlay, polling together Storage, CPU, memory, network resources as building blocks over TCP/IP, aggregating resources and managed as a single global Always On-Air® system.

 In addition to No Metadata Model, Other performance Techniques employees are: Read ahead, Write behind, Async IO, Intelligent I/O, Aggregated Operations,